 Themes are just like providing a frame for your portrait, But the main designing part is in the hands of admins.
 In this article, we will take you on the journey of How you can Customize the WordPress theme easily and make your website stand out from others.

 The true definition of a WordPress theme is, it is a collection of predesigned templates that collectively dominates the overall appearance of your website.
-The themes can control almost everything of a website, whether it’s header, footer, layouts or colours.
-There are thousands of WordPress themes are available out there, some of them are free and some are premium.
-Covering almost all types of niche available such as Food blog, Ecommerce, Travel blog, etc.
+The themes can control almost everything on a website, whether it’s the header, footer, layouts, or colors.
+There are thousands of WordPress themes available out there, some of them are free and some are premium.
+Covering almost all types of niches available such as Food blogs, eCommerce, fashion blogs, Travel blogs, etc.

-As mentioned earlier, customize WordPress theme can completely change your website appearance, and doing so help you out to promote your own unique style.
+As mentioned earlier, customizing the WordPress theme can completely change your website appearance, and doing so helps you to promote your own unique style.
 That helps you to stand out from the crowd.
-Have you ever seen the top websites have their design common?
+Have you ever seen the top websites have their design in common?
 What makes them unique from each other?
 How can you easily recognize them by just looking at their unique design?

-However, Sometimes you came across certain themes that have poor build, poor design layouts, bad colour combination, or not well optimized, which can degrade the website performance.
+However, Sometimes you came across certain themes that have poor build, poor design layouts, bad color combinations, or are not well optimized, which can degrade the website performance.
 Not a single theme is available that is 100% perfect and fulfills all your requirements.
 The only thing you can do is to make them according to your needs via customizing.

 How To Customize WordPress Theme?

-To Customize WordPress Theme, there are many ways and their alternatives are present, but the only effective method is that the one which you are comfortable with.
+Customize WordPress Theme, there are many ways and alternatives present, but the only effective method is the one that you are comfortable with.
 Some of the most common methods are: